robynrox/evse-controller/CONDITIONAL_EVENTS_GUIDE.md

 This event:
 - Waits for both the time (05:30) AND SoC >= 97%
 - Will not trigger until both conditions are satisfied
+- Different from BETWEEN - doesn't have an expiry window

 ## Usage Examples